raspberrypilearning/python-web-server-with-flask/en/step_6.md

 <h1>Hello {{ name }}!</h1>
 ```

-This code tells the template to render the variable `name` that was passed in the route function `hello`.
+This code tells the template to use the variable `name` that was passed in the route function `hello`.

-Visiting `127.0.0.1:5000/hello/` without a name creates an error.
-Try to think of a way to prevent this error.
+Visiting `localhost:5000/hello/` without a name creates an error.

 --- /collapse ---